 Negative Reviews and Complaints:

 A quick Google search will produce way more feedback on Square then you could ever hope to read.
-They have an A rating with the BBB (improved from a B+ in early 2014) despite having 1013 complaints filed in the past three years as of this update, with about half of those (450, to be exact) filed in the past 12 months alone.
-That is a truly enormous number of complaints.
+They have an A rating with the BBB (improved from a B+ in early 2014) despite having 1013 complaints filed in the past three years as of this update, with about half of those (472, to be exact) filed in the past 12 months alone.
+That is a truly enormous quantity of negative feedback.
 Here is a summary of the most common complaints: